yancharkin/SpelunkyClassicHD/localization/README.md

     * Copy **text.json** from the **en** directory (or another completed translation) into your new directory.
     * Translate the text inside **text.json**.
     * Tip: Try to keep the line lengths roughly the same as the original to maintain formatting.
+Ideally, each string should be no more than 40 characters to fit on a 4:3 screen, or 53 characters for 16:9.

 _**For most languages, this is enough to get a working translaton.
 The game will use TTF font\* '7-12-serif' from the 'fonts' directory, allowing you to play the localized version.
 Other steps are optional.**_